oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ![Required Report](images/e-ReportExampleMain.jpg)

-${doc.customer.name} has provided other reports as examples to be considered when implementing additional OAC visualization for the "Cost of labor":
+A Company Making Everything has provided other reports as examples to be considered when implementing additional OAC visualization for the "Cost of labor":

 ![Sample Report](images/e-ReportExample2.jpg)